-As well as interviewing residents who live at Claremont Court, we will use the following methods:
+As well as interviewing residents who live at Claremont Court, we also used:

-- activity diaries -we are interested in people’s everyday lives at Claremont Court, and how the housing scheme relates to broader everyday activities
+- Activity diaries - reading people’s everyday lives and how the housing scheme relates to everyday activities.

-- walking tours - we are interested in how residents experience the built environment
+- Walking tours - reading how residents experience the built environment.

-- photo elicitations - we are interested in using photographs to help us understand how the place has changed and how the place used to be
+- Photo elicitations - using photographs to help us understand how the place has changed and how it used to be.

-Our colleagues at Northumbria will produce detailed drawings of the communal areas and interiors of some apartments, in order to explore how the space is being used, compared to the original designs.
+Our colleagues at Northumbria produced detailed drawings of the communal areas and interiors of some apartments to explore how space is being used, compared to the original designs.

 What do we want to find out?

-- How does the atmosphere of Claremont Court influence whether or not residents feel at home there?
+How does the atmosphere of Claremont Court influence whether residents feel at home?